NebulousLabs/Sia/doc/api/Renter.md

       // Is always nonzero.
       "renewwindow": 3024 // blocks
     },
-    // MaxUploadSpeed by defaul is unlimited but can be set by the user to
+    // MaxUploadSpeed by default is unlimited but can be set by the user to
     // manage bandwidth
     "maxuploadspeed":     1234, // bytes per second

-    // MaxDownloadSpeed by defaul is unlimited but can be set by the user to
+    // MaxDownloadSpeed by default is unlimited but can be set by the user to
     // manage bandwidth
     "maxdownloadspeed":   1234, // bytes per second